Stoff73/insig_demo-multiple-financials/output/STVG/STVG_ownership.md

 - Total ordinary shares in issue: 46,722,499 (each with one vote)
 - No shares held in treasury
+- Share capital: Ordinary shares of 50p each
 - Dividend policy: Final cash dividend of 7.4p per share declared for 2024, with total dividend for 2024 at 11.3p per share (including interim dividend of 3.9p)

+---

+### Directors and Governance

 - Directors' interests in shares are disclosed on page 101 of the annual report (not included here)
+- The company is registered in Scotland under company number SC203873
+- The Directors' report and Strategic Report form part of the Management Report
+- The company holds an Annual General Meeting (AGM) with resolutions put to shareholders

 ---

 ### Analysis of Ownership Structure

 The ownership structure of STV Group PLC is characterized by a relatively concentrated institutional shareholder base.
-The largest shareholder, Slater Investments, holds a significant 19.29% stake, which provides it with substantial influence over company decisions.
-The next largest shareholders are well-known institutional investors such as Aberforth Partners (7.29%), Janus Henderson Investors (7.05%), and M&G Investments (6.70%), each holding between 6-7% of shares.
-Collectively, the top 10 shareholders hold a substantial portion of the company’s equity, indicating a stable and potentially engaged shareholder base.
+The largest shareholder, Slater Investments, holds 19.29% of the shares, indicating significant influence but not outright control.
+Other institutional investors such as Aberforth Partners, Janus Henderson Investors, and M&G Investments hold between 6-7% each, collectively representing a substantial portion of the share capital.

+This institutional ownership suggests that the company is under the scrutiny of professional investors who likely demand transparency, governance, and performance.
+The presence of multiple asset managers with holdings above 3% indicates diversified institutional interest, which can be positive for liquidity and market confidence.

-The absence of treasury shares means all issued shares are outstanding and entitled to voting rights, which simplifies the ownership and voting structure.
-The dividend policy indicates a commitment to returning value to shareholders, with a total dividend of 11.3p per share for 2024, which may be attractive to income-focused investors.
+The dividend policy, with a total dividend of 11.3p per share for 2024, reflects a commitment to returning cash to shareholders, which aligns with the positive free cash flow generation noted in the financial analysis.

-The presence of multiple asset management firms among the top shareholders suggests that STV Group PLC is followed by professional investors who may actively monitor company performance and governance.
-This can be positive for corporate governance and strategic oversight.

 ---

 ### Conclusion

-STV Group PLC’s ownership is dominated by institutional investors with significant stakes, led by Slater Investments at nearly 20%.
-This concentration can provide stability and focused oversight but also means that a few shareholders have considerable influence on corporate decisions.
-The company’s dividend policy reflects a shareholder-friendly approach, which complements the ownership structure.
+The ownership details of STV Group PLC reveal a shareholder base dominated by institutional investors with significant stakes, providing a stable ownership environment.
+The dividend policy supports shareholder returns, consistent with the company's positive free cash flow profile.

-No red flags are apparent from the ownership data; however, the influence of large shareholders should be considered in any governance or strategic analysis.
-Further details on directors’ shareholdings and potential related party transactions would be useful for a complete picture but are not included in the provided data.
+When combined with the financial analysis, which shows undervaluation in market multiples but concerns around negative equity and interest coverage, the ownership structure suggests that the company is likely to be under active monitoring by its major shareholders.
+These investors may push for operational improvements and balance sheet strengthening to unlock value.

+Overall, STV Group PLC's ownership profile complements its financial position, indicating potential for value realization if the company addresses its financial risks while maintaining its operational strengths.

 ---

 Victoria Clarke
 Financial Modeling & Valuation Expert
-2025-09-04 08:00:02
+2025-09-04 11:18:00